YorgosPs/Yorgos-Psarellis/Personal.md

 When I'm not researching or teaching, you will find me:

-* Hanging out or traveling with friends
+Hanging out or traveling with friends

-* Reading (oscillating between sci-fi and philosophy)
+Reading (oscillating between sci-fi and philosophy)

-* Cooking (especially recipes my native Greek cousine)
+Cooking (especially Greek cousine)

-* Bartending (AI inspired cocktails coming up)
+Bartending (AI inspired cocktails coming up!)

-* Learning a new language (currently: Spanish!)
+Learning a new language (currently: Spanish!)

-* Bouldering
+Bouldering